Entanglement-interference complementarity and experimental demonstration in a superconducting circuit: Introduction

-Here we perform such an analysis and experimentally demonstrate theoretical predictions with a superconducting circuit.
+In recent years, the quantitative triality relation among the visibility, predictability, and entanglement was detailedly investigated in composite systems that are in a pure state \cite{Jakob_pra2007,Jakob_oc2010,Tabish_ol2021,Abhinash_pra2022,Zela_ol2018,Qian_prr_2020,Yoon_SciAdv_2021,Marcos_pla2021,Qin_npjqi2019}, and was confirmed in classical optical interference experiments \cite{Qian_optica2018,Norrman_optica2020}, as well as in single-photon experiments \cite{Qian_prr2020,Chen_npjqi2022}.
+An experimental investigation involving two entangled superconducting qubits has also been reported \cite{Schwaller_pra2021}, but where no interference experiment was performed.
+Here we investigate the relation among the fringe visibility of an interfering qubit, its quantum entanglement with a WPD, and the original coherence.
 We show that the system-WPD entanglement measured by concurrence and the available fringe visibility obey the equality $E^{2}+V^{2}=C_{0}^{2}$, where $C_{0}$ is the original coherence of the interfering system, which serves as a resource for producing entanglement and interference pattern.
-Our equality quantitatively characterizes the entanglement-interference complementarity in terms of the resource theory of coherence, which is in stark contrast with the Englert inequality \cite{Englert_prl1996}, where neither the coherence resource nor the entanglement is touched on.
+Our equality quantitatively characterizes the entanglement-interference complementarity in terms of the resource theory of coherence, in contrast with previous investigations.
+Due to the inevitable environmentally-induced decoherence effects, it is experimentally challenging to prepare a real quantum system in a perfect pure state, so that investigation of a duality relation with a non-unity coherence resource is of experimental relevance.
 We experimentally investigate this relation with a superconducting Ramsey interferometer, where a resonator serves as the WPD for a qubit in its quantum state space.
 The entanglement between the WPD and the qubit is controlled via their effective interaction time, achieved by the qubit's frequency tunability.
-The values of $C_0$ and $V$ are measured independently, with the experimental results well agreeing with theoretical predictions and revealing the coherence serves as resource for both entanglement and interference.
+The values of $C_0$ and $V$ are measured independently, with the experimental results well agreeing with theoretical predictions and revealing that coherence serves as a resource for both entanglement and interference.
+Unlike the photonic experiments \cite{Qian_prr2020,Chen_npjqi2022}, the present interference experiment is performed in a deterministic way, which pushes forward the experimental exploration of the entanglement-interference complementarity.